-The 2010 Summer Spare the Air season runs from May through the end of September.
+The 2012 Spare the Air smog season runs from May 1 through the end of October.
 The Spare the Air Program was established by the Bay Area Air Quality Management District to educate people about air pollution, and to encourage them to change their behavior as an aid to prevention.
 With new more stringent federal ozone standards, it is more important than ever to make clean air choices every day.

 - HTML-formatted emails with pollution levels color-coded to clearly show the Air Quality Index (AQI) category (for example: Good, Moderate, Unhealthy for Sensitive Groups, Unhealthy, Very Unhealthy).

 - The ability to select a specific AQI category at which to receive forecast emails.
 For example, choosing “Good” will cause all forecasts to be sent (Good and above).
 If “Moderate” is chosen, you will only receive a forecast email when AQI levels are forecast to reach Moderate or above.
 Those currently receiving daily forecasts from the AirAlert system will initially be put in the “Good” category; however, this can easily be changed by logging into EnviroFlash.

 - The ability to select a specific area for which to receive forecasts.
 Forecasts for other zones within the San Francisco Bay Area will appear below your selected area.

 Businesses are also encouraged to join the Spare the Air Employer Program to help provide comprehensive notification services and assistance to their employees.
 Employers can enroll in the email notification program, obtain materials and get information on resources and incentives available by visiting the employer section of the web site at the following location: